jetzlstorfer/fhhgb2024/README.md

 ❤️ User [@jakobLammel](https://github.com/jakobLammel) liked the session and rated the repo with a star ⭐

 ❤️ User [@abdo643-HULK](https://github.com/abdo643-HULK) liked the session and rated the repo with a star ⭐

+❤️ User [@der-trucki](https://github.com/der-trucki) liked the session and rated the repo with a star ⭐